alex-baumann-ur/TCGADownloadHelp/README.md

     ```
     jupyter notebook
     ```
+  - Add your full analysis path in the first cell.
   - Run the script cell by cell.
 - Possibility 2) Snakemake
   - Run the pipeline with: